f00f/eris

 Internet horror is disappointingly un-creative.
 I have no idea why the weakest works (sonic.exe, anti-piracy, kill screens) always end up becoming huge trends, or why so few people try to put a significant twist on said trends.

-f00f/eris@startrek.websiteto Open Source@lemmy.ml•What's holding you back from trying Codeberg?English1·10 months agoI’ll probably use Codeberg or another Forgejo server for my next programming project, if/when I have one that is far enough along to publish (motivating myself to get that far is a tall task).
+f00f/eris@startrek.websiteto Open Source@lemmy.ml•What's holding you back from trying Codeberg?English1·1 year agoI’ll probably use Codeberg or another Forgejo server for my next programming project, if/when I have one that is far enough along to publish (motivating myself to get that far is a tall task).
 Until then, everything I’d consider contributing to is either on GitHub, or is self-hosting some other software, so I don’t have a reason to create an account yet.

 I think I’d most like to sit between Mariner and Pike, though.